On a characterization of polynomials among rational functions in non-archimedean dynamics: Background from potential theory on

-By the strong triangle inequality, {\itshape two disks in $K$ either nest or are disjoint}.
-This alternative for two disks in $K$ extends to that for two non-increasing infinite sequences of disks in $K$ so that they either {\itshape infinitely nest} or {\itshape are eventually disjoint}.
-This induces a so called {\itshape cofinal} equivalence relation among them.
-Instead of giving a formal definition of this equivalence relation, we will present some of its practical consequences; each point $a\in K$ is regarded as the cofinal equivalence class of the constant sequence $(B_n)$ of the disks $B_n\equiv\{a\}$ in $K$ (so $\diam B_n\equiv 0$).
-More generally, for every cofinal equivalence class $\cS$ of a non-increasing infinite sequence $(B_n)$ of disks in $K$, $B_{\cS}:=\bigcap_{n\in\bN}B_n$ is independent of choices of the representative $(B_n)$ of $\cS$, and if $B_{\cS}\neq\emptyset$, then $B_{\cS}$ is still a disk in $K$, $\cS$ is represented by the constant sequence $(\tilde{B}_n)$ of the disks $\tilde{B}_n\equiv B_{\cS}$ in $K$, and we also say $\cS$ is represented by the disk $B_{\cS}$ itself in this case.
-For example, the {\itshape canonical $($or Gauss$)$} point $\cS_{\can}$ in $\sP^1$ is represented by the disk $\cO_K$ in $K$.
-The set $\sA^1=\sA^1(K)$ of all cofinal equivalence classes $\cS$ of non-increasing infinite sequences of disks in $K$ is nothing but $\sP^1\setminus\{\infty\}$, as a set (\cite[p.\ 17]{Berkovichbook}; see also \cite[\S 2]{BR10}, \cite[\S 3]{FR06}, \cite[\S 6.1]{Benedetto10}).
-The $\sA^1$ is the {\itshape Berkovich} affine line.
+A ($K$-closed) {\em disk in} $K$ is a subset in $K$ written as $\{z\in K:|z-a|\le r\}$ for some $a\in K$ and some $r\ge 0$.
+By the strong triangle inequality, two decreasing infinite sequences of disks in $K$ either {\em infinitely nest} or {\em are eventually disjoint}.
+This alternative induces the {\em cofinal} equivalence relation among decreasing (or more precisely, nesting and non-increasing) infinite sequences of disks in $K$, and the set of all cofinal equivalence classes $\cS$ of decreasing infinite sequences $(B_n)$ of disks in $K$ together with $\infty\in\bP^1$ is, as a set, nothing but $\sP^1$ (\cite[p.\ 17]{Berkovichbook}); if $B_{\cS}:=\bigcap_n B_n\neq\emptyset$, then $B_{\cS}$ is itself a disk in $K$, and we also say $\cS$ is represented by $B_{\cS}$.
+For example, the {\em canonical $($or Gauss$)$ point} $\cS_{\can}$ in $\sP^1$ is represented by the the ring of $K$-integers